Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Experimental and Computational Details

-For calculating the electronic structure, we have used the optimum values of the lattice parameters obtained from the available experimental values.\cite{TauberAntimonyInterest5,Faik2012} The internal parameters of the atoms have been kept fixed at the experimental values.
-The optimum values of the lattice parameters are calculated from the ground state energies as a function of unit cell volume.
-The calculated results are then fitted using the Birch-Murnaghan equation of state:\cite{Birch}
+For all other low-temperature structures as well, we have obtained the optimal values of the lattice parameters and atomic positions, starting from the available experimental values \cite{TauberAntimonyInterest5,Faik2012}.
+The structures at 613K, 430K and room temperatures were considered, which, respectively correspond to $I4/m$, $I2/m$ and $P2_1/n$ space groups.
+Additionally, for $I2/m$ phase, the experimental lattice parameters and atomic positions were first transformed to the $B2/m$ representation as this is the only representation supported by WIEN2k for space group No. $12$.
+The optimal values of the lattice parameters correspond to the atomic positions such that the average force per atom is less that 1 mRy/a.u..
+The calculated results are then fitted using the Birch-Murnaghan equation of state (BM-EOS) \cite{Birch}: